sparkbox/mediaQueryBookmarklet/README.md

-#pageSize Bookmarklet
+#mediaQuery Bookmarklet

-The pageSize bookmarklet gives a visual representation of the current viewport dimensions and most recently fired media query.
+The mediaQuery bookmarklet gives a visual representation of the current viewport dimensions and most recently fired media query.

 #How to Use